MicrosoftDocs/cpp-docs.it-it/docs/dotnet/vector-stl-clr.md

 ## <a name="op_gteq"></a> operator&gt;= (vector) (STL/CLR)

-Confronto uguale o maggiore del vettore.
+Vettore di confronto maggiore o uguale a.

 ### <a name="syntax"></a>Sintassi